-I live in Portland, Oregon with my wife, Nicole Brodeur, two cats, an anxious pitbull, and a rotating cast of foster dogs.
-I like playing strange records for people and spending time in the beautiful State of Oregon.
+I currently live in Portland, Oregon with my wife, Nicole Brodeur, two cats, an anxious pit bull, and a rotating cast of foster dogs.
+I’m interested in political economy, animal rights and welfare, philosophy, the arts, and systems of all sorts.
+I enjoy playing odd records for people, getting better at drumming, yoga, zazen, travel, and moderate doses of the outdoors.

 I grew up just outside Washington, DC.
 I've also lived in San Francisco, New York, and Los Angeles.
 The Philosopher's Walk in Kyoto at dusk is the most beautiful place I've ever seen.